your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Actions

 - _**Reaping Scythe.**_ The avatar sweeps its spectral scythe through a creature within 5 feet of it, dealing 7 (1d8 + 3) slashing damage plus 4 (1d8) necrotic damage.
-- _**Star.**_ Increase one of your ability scores by 2.
-The score can exceed 20 but can't exceed 24.
-- _**Sun.**_ You gain 50,000 XP, and a wondrous item (which the GM determines randomly) appears in your hands.
-- _**Talons.**_ Every magic item you wear or carry disintegrates.
-Artifacts in your possession aren't destroyed but do vanish.
-- _**Throne.**_ You gain proficiency in the Persuasion skill, and you double your proficiency bonus on checks made with that skill.
-In addition, you gain rightful ownership of a small keep somewhere in the world.
-However, the keep is currently in the hands of monsters, which you must clear out before you can claim the keep as yours.
-- _**Vizier.**_ At any time you choose within one year of drawing this card, you can ask a question in meditation and mentally receive a truthful answer to that question.
-Besides information, the answer helps you solve a puzzling problem or other dilemma.
-In other words, the knowledge comes with wisdom on how to apply it.
-- _**The Void.**_ This black card spells disaster.
-Your soul is drawn from your body and contained in an object in a place of the GM's choice.
-One or more powerful beings guard the place.
-While your soul is trapped in this way, your body is incapacitated.
-A _Wish_ spell can't restore your soul, but the spell reveals the location of the object that holds it.
-You draw no more cards.

 ## Defender